veldhub/veld_chain__apis_ner_evaluate_old_models/README.md

+## experimetnal veld repo

+For the current work on VELD, I need real life examples to use.
+This repo is one.
+It both serves the purpose of evaluating models previously trained so that they can be used in the intavia project and also compared to models trained with spacy3 to check for potential improvement.

+At the same time, I encapsulate this work into an experimental setup to field-trial VELD prototype.

 ## Evaluation of spacy 2.2.4 models by Stefan

-There are 7 trained models.
-6 of which have evaluation data in their folder.
+There are 7 trained models in https://gitlab.oeaw.ac.at/acdh-ch/apis/spacy-ner .

+6 of those have evaluation data in their folder, so that is used to validate the models.

 This evaluation data exists in these formats:
 - txt (1x: 2019-12-03)